run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/tickets/configuration/relate-group-to-contract.md

 # How to relate group to contract

-1. Access the functionality CITSmart Parameters through the main menu.
+1. Access the functionality 4biz Parameters through the main menu.
-    Place the mouse on the option Parametrization and click on CITSmart Parameters.
-It'll appear the screen of CITSmart Parameters, click on the tab **CITSmart Parameters**, then click on the tab Search CITSmart Parameters;
+    Place the mouse on the option Parametrization and click on 4biz Parameters.
+It'll appear the screen of 4biz Parameters, click on the tab **4biz Parameters**, then click on the tab Search 4biz Parameters;

 2. Search for the parameter "41 - Controls employee link to contracts